 Sir Graham Brady visited the SafeStore Altrincham collection site yesterday to donate a coat, Andy Burnham visited the collection point at Manchester Piccadilly station on Monday and donated a coat and Kate Green MP visited the SafeStore Old Trafford site on Friday.

-The campaign launched on Monday 12thNovember and runs until Friday 23rd November.
-Human Appeal estimate they have already collected over 1,500 coats.
+The campaign launched on Monday 12th November and runs until Friday 23rd November.
+Human Appeal estimates they have already collected over 1,500 coats.

-From there Human Appeal sort through the coats and then distribute them to homeless shelters and other centres which helps vulnerable people.
+From there Human Appeal sort through the coats and then distribute them to homeless shelters and other centres which help vulnerable people.
 From there people who need the coats go and collect them from professionals who can also provide advice and services to help beneficiaries.